vincentcai48/Translationeer/components/documentation/markdownfiles/docs2.md

 ### Click on Words

 On the left side of the document, click on any word to view it's definition.
+Use your mouse to drag it around.

 Make sure that in the page header, the language is correct and your desired translators are turned on.
 You can toggle what language and what translators to use in the page header, default language is "Latin to English".

-Use your mouse to drag the definition box around.

 Click the pen icon to edit the word to lookup.
-When editing, you can highlight text in the definition.
+When editing, you can highlight text in the definition and you cannot drag.

 ### Select Text and Break Off Text